 We conduct our operations through a single business segment.
 Substantially all of our interest and fees on loans and long-lived assets relate to our operations within the United States.
 Pursuant to FASB Accounting Standards Codification ("ASC") 280, Segment Reporting, operating segments represent components of an enterprise for which separate financial information is available that is regularly evaluated by the chief operating decision maker in determining how to allocate resources and in assessing performance.
 The chief operating decision maker uses a variety of measures to assess the performance of the business as a whole, depending on the nature of the activity.
-Revenue activities are managed through three sales platforms (Retail Card, Payment Solutions and CareCredit).
-Those platforms are organized by the types of partners we work with to reach our customers, with success principally measured based on revenues, new accounts and other cardholder sales metrics.
+Revenue activities are primarily managed through five sales platforms (Home & Auto, Digital, Diversified & Value, Health & Wellness and Lifestyle).
+Those platforms are organized by the types of partners we work with to reach our customers, with success principally measured based on interest and fees on loans, loan receivables, active accounts and other sales metrics.
 Detailed profitability information of the nature that could be used to allocate resources and assess the performance and operations for each sales platform individually, however, is not used by our chief operating decision maker.
 Expense activities, including funding costs, credit losses and operating expenses, are not measured for each platform but instead are managed for the Company as a whole.